Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural Network: Posterior distribution of the seven parameter astrophysical model

 \section{Posterior distribution of the seven parameter astrophysical model}

-Fig.~\ref{fig: pos_distribution_clean1} shows the posterior distribution of the seven parameter astrophysical model for an example power spectrum without SKA noise.
-In the figure the red squares with the crosshairs denote the true parameters from the simulation.
-As the posteriors are not perfectly Gaussian, we report the median of the distribution (green squares with crosshairs) as the predicted parameter value from the MCMC sampler and show the lower (16'th percentile) and upper (84'th percentile) $1\sigma$ bounds of the uncertainty based on quantiles.
-Most of the contours have a simple near-elliptical shape, except for $\alpha - f_X$ and $E_{\rm min} - f_X$.

-Fig.~\ref{fig: pos_distribution_SKA1} shows the posterior distribution of the same seven parameter astrophysical models as in Fig.~\ref{fig: pos_distribution_clean1}, but for the power spectrum with SKA noise.
-With SKA noise there are more distorted, non-Gaussian contours (associated mainly with the parameter $\alpha$), and more parameters with true values lying well outside the MCMC error contours.
+Fig.~\ref{fig: pos_distribution_SKA1} shows the posterior distribution of the same seven parameter astrophysical models as in Fig.~\ref{fig: pos_distribution_clean1}, but for the power spectrum from the mock SKA dataset.
+With SKA noise there are more distorted, non-Gaussian contours.
+However, all the true values of the parameters are lying well inside the MCMC error contours.